 Negligent drivers can cause car accidents, truck accidents, and motorcycle accidents—which can all severely injure those involved and cause significant property damage.
-Our injury lawyers are trained in analyzing the scene of the crash and finding out what happened that lead to your injuries.
+Our Philadelphia personal injury attorneys are trained in analyzing the scene of the crash and finding out what happened that lead to your injuries.

 Determining fault isn’t always easy.
 A truck driver, for example, could be using a vehicle that hadn’t been inspected before going on the road.
 If the driver experienced issues on the road with brakes or steering and got into an accident, it wouldn’t necessarily be their fault.
 The trucking company would most likely be held liable in that situation because they knowingly put an unsafe vehicle on the road.